Telstar 5 (Intelsat Americas 5) [SSL]

 The three geostationary Telstar spacecraft are based on SS/L's three-axis, body-stabilized 1300 platform.
 SS/L's 1300 buses are designed to achieve long useful orbital life - in this case 12 years - through use of a bipropellant propulsion system and a momentum-bias system for excellent stationkeeping and orbital stability.
 Solar arrays and nickel-hydrogen batteries provide uninterrupted electrical power.

-Loral anounced in July 2003 a definite agreement to sell Telstar 5, 6 and 7 to Intelsat, who operates the satellites now as Intelsat Americas 5, 6 and 7.
-Intelsat changed the name of the Intelsat Americas satellites to Galaxy 25, 26 and 27 effective to 1.
-February 2007.
+Loral anounced in July 2003 a definite agreement to sell Telstar 5, 6 and 7 to Intelsat, who operated the satellites now as Intelsat Americas 5, 6 and 7.
+Intelsat changed the name of the Intelsat Americas satellites to Galaxy 25, 26 and 27 effective to 1 February 2007.

 |Type / Application:||Communication|